 Atop an Arts and Crafts bookshelf rests a wedding picture of Joseph and Sabina Moser.
 Years before that picture was taken, Joseph’s family immigrated to the United States from Austria and settled in Milwaukee when he was just seven years old.
 In 1925, to celebrate his sister Anna’s birthday, Joseph built a cherry bookshelf.
 For the next seventy years, this bookshelf would hold many of her favorite books and keepsakes.

-Tom, on the left, with his mother Sabina and brother, Joe.
+Tom, on the left, with his mother, Sabina, and brother, Joe.
+Tom’s father, Joseph, and his bi-plane.

 In the 1980s, the bookshelf was passed on to Tom and Mary Moser.
 While Joseph had been extremely meticulous and craft-oriented in his profession as a stereotyper, he was not known to be a woodworker.
 As Tom recalls, this bookshelf is the only thing his father ever built from wood.